jeffboody/libnn/readme.md

 is rescaled to 1.0.
 The weight scaling helps to mitigate two common failure cases of exploding and vanishing gradients which occur when training neural networks.
-Spectral Normalization does not affect the bias terms.
+Spectral Normalization is not applied to the bias terms.

-The largest eigenvalue may be approximated using the Power Iteration Method and it was reported that a single iteration was sufficient to achieve good results.
+The largest eigenvalue (sigma) may be approximated using the Power Iteration Method and it was reported that a single iteration was sufficient to achieve good results.
 A single iteration is sufficient because updates to the weight tensor are small in magnitude due to the SGD use of a small